20

 He

-third day He rose again from the dead.
+the third day He rose again according to the

 ascended into heaven